Ginolux/zoov_project/README.md

 Requirements
 ============

-* This project uses python 3
+* This project uses python 3.
-* The virtual environment requirements are in "requirements.txt"
+* The project requirements are in "requirements.txt" file.
-* The database used is MongoDB 2.6.10
+* The database used is MongoDB 2.6.10.
 * RabbitMQ 3.7.6 is the message broker used to manage events sent across the services.